-Students’ progress within their pathway and against their EHCP outcomes is reviewed every half term (or term in the case of the Blue pathway) by teachers and Key Stage Leaders.
-Judgements are quality assured by Key Stage Leaders with the Headteacher.
-We have high expectations of every student and class teachers and Key Stage Leaders use their professional experience and knowledge of their students to arrive at a reflective judgement of progress which is “Below Expected”, “Expected”, or “Above Expected” each half term based upon their previous development - the ipsative approach.
+Assessment is a live process and conducted in the moment as well as at the end of every lesson, day and week through our Evidence for Learning software.
+Students’ progress within their pathway and against their EHCP outcomes is reviewed formally every term by teachers and Department Leaders.
+Judgements are quality assured by Department Leaders with the Headteacher.
+We have high expectations of every student and class teachers and Department Leaders use their professional experience and knowledge of their students to arrive at a reflective judgement of progress which is “Below Expected”, “Expected”, or “Above Expected” each half term based upon their previous development - the ipsative approach.
 We do not have a set definition of what constitutes the different levels of progress; what is “below expectations” for one student may be huge progress to another.
 To contribute to these judgements teachers use a continual monitoring scale within each half term to measure progress towards EHCP and Curriculum Outcomes.
 This describes progress as emerging, developing and secure which fine tunes our assessment to further bring about accuracy.

 Learners within the EYFS being assessed on the Equals Framework are tracked according to their levels of independence and competence in each area.